lucianafalcon/Voice_Signal_Characterization/README.md

-# 🎙️ Voice Signal Analysis / Análisis de Señal de Voz
+# 🎙️ Voice Signal Analysis / Análisis de la Señal de Voz

 This repository contains a signal processing project focused on the spectral and temporal analysis of human voice using Python.